A Meta Logarithmic-Sobolev Inequality for Phase-Covariant Gaussian Channels: Introduction

 where the entropy $\Ent_2(f) = \E[f^2\log f^2] - \E[f^2]\log \E[f^2]$ and the $2$-norm $\|f\|_2=\E[f^2]^{1/2}$ are defined with respect to the standard normal distribution.
 This inequality was first established by Gross in his seminal work~\cite{Gross75}.

-Given the log-Sobolev inequality~\eqref{eq:C-LSI} for the classical Ornstein-Uhlenbeck semigroup and the development of the theory of hypercontractivity for quantum semigroups~\cite{OZ99}, it is natural to ask if this semigroup is hypercontractive and satisfies a log-Sobolev inequality.\footnote{Amplifier and additive-noise channels are not hypercontractive in the usual sense.} The $2$-log-Sobolev inequality for the quantum Ornstein-Uhlenbeck semigroup takes the form
+Given the log-Sobolev inequality~\eqref{eq:C-LSI} for the classical Ornstein-Uhlenbeck semigroup and the development of the theory of hypercontractivity for quantum semigroups~\cite{OZ99}, it is natural to ask if the quantum Ornstein-Uhlenbeck semigroup is hypercontractive and satisfies a log-Sobolev inequality.\footnote{Amplifier and additive-noise channels are not hypercontractive in the usual sense.} The $2$-log-Sobolev inequality for the quantum Ornstein-Uhlenbeck semigroup takes the form

 Here, $\sigma_\beta =(1-e^{-\beta}) e^{-\beta a^\dagger a}$ is a thermal (and then Gaussian) state with parameter $\beta>0$, $[\bfa, X]=\bfa X-X\bfa$ is the commutator of the annihilation operator with $X$, and in the special case that $\rho = \Big(\sigma^{\frac 14}_\beta X \sigma_\beta^{\frac 14}\Big)^2$ is a quantum state